showmik/furigana-tool/README.md

 ## Using the Furigana Tool

-As you can guess, it was very tedious for me to write HTML code every time I wanted to use Furigana.
+As you can guess, writing HTML code every time I wanted to use Furigana was a headache for me.
 This tool made it a lot easier.
-Now I just need to input the Kanji and Furigana, and it generates the code for me.
+Now I just need to enter the Kanji and Furigana, and it will generate the code for me.

 <br/>